 A. My advice is for real linoleum only.

 B. If you want to paint a new lino floor, that you will install to paint, realize that it is risky.
 It’s not an inexpensive material, & the labor to install it is pretty pricey too.
+Most importantly, new lino is made with a coating that repels, well, anything you wouldn’t want to stick to.
 For you, I’m am recommending that instead you choose cool patterns in cut linoleum that are fitted together like a puzzle to make your overall design.
+You can see an example of what can be done here.

-C. If your floor is old & funky as mine was, prepping it thoroughly to create a proper bond, you can improve it greatly.
+C. If your floor is old & funky as mine was, prepping it thoroughly to create a proper bond, you can improve its look & functionality greatly.
 How long will it last?
 Who knows?

 D. I’m assuming that you are performing all the testing that you need to on existing materials for asbestos & lead, & mitigating as needed.
 Let’s talk about asbestos.
 In this article by Bob Vila he talks about asbestos in linoleum.
 Give it a read before you start.